What States Are Banning E-Bikes? 2026 Reality Check

 Which states restrict Class 3 e-bikes?

-Seven jurisdictions do not recognise Class 3 as a legal e-bike category: Washington DC, Hawaii, Kentucky, Massachusetts, Montana, North Carolina, Pennsylvania, and South Carolina.
+Seven jurisdictions do not recognise Class 3 as a legal e-bike category: Washington DC, Kentucky, Massachusetts, Montana, North Carolina, Pennsylvania, and South Carolina.
+North Carolina drops off that list on 1 December 2026, when Session Law 2026-46 adopts the three-class framework.
 A larger group — including Colorado (C.R.S. §42-4-1412(14)(b)), Georgia (OCGA §40-6-303), Maryland, New Hampshire (RSA 265:144-a), Ohio (ORC §4511.522), and West Virginia (W. Va.
 Code §17C-11-8) — recognises Class 3 but bans it from bike paths and multi-use trails by default.

 Do I need a license to ride an e-bike?